Causes and Treatment of Epilepsy

 Epilepsy Foundation is quick to note, “The seizures in epilepsy may be related to a brain injury or a family tendency, but often the cause is completely unknown.
 The word “epilepsy” does not indicate anything about the cause of the person’s seizures or their severity.”

 Most cases of epilepsy are diagnosed when the patient describes about his/her seizures to the neurologist or GP.
-Scans may be used by on their own they are entirely very useful.
+Scans may be used but they’re not overly relied on.
 Some of the scans include: Electroencephalogram (EEG) and Magnetic Resonance Imaging (MRI).

 Epilepsy has no cure.
-The medicines used, known as anti-epileptic drugs (AEDS) are used to control the seizures.
+The medicines used which are known as anti-epileptic drugs (AEDS) are used to control the seizures.

 In addition to AEDS used as a form of treatment to control the seizures, surgery may be recommended to remove an area of the brain affected or an electrical device may be used in order to control the seizures.